 USA Kombucha Tea Fermentation Crock

-Kombucha tea fermentation crock is USA hand turned the old-fashioned way using no lead or cadmium.
+Kombucha tea fermentation crock is hand-turned in the USA, the old-fashioned way, with no lead or cadmium.

-This beautiful fermenting crock will hold 2 gallons of tea for your home-brewed Kombucha and fits nicely on the kitchen counter compared to using other unsightly fermenting vessels.
+This beautiful fermenting crock holds 2 gallons of tea for your home-brewed Kombucha and fits nicely on the kitchen counter, unlike other unsightly fermenting vessels.

 Per customer request, we have developed an economical USA stoneware pottery water crock for brewing the popular Kombucha tea.